ymadoff/ryba/docs/setup.md

 ## Install the sources

-Because Ryba rely heavily on Masson and Mecano, chances are that while developing/modifying Ryba you also wish to improve Masson and Mecano as well.
+Because Ryba rely heavily on Masson and Nikita, chances are that while developing/modifying Ryba you also wish to improve Masson and Nikita as well.
 For this reason, this procedure explains you how to setup a full development environment with those modules as well.